Into Film Clubs

 The revolutions of the 1960s are violently and psychedelically enacted in an archaic English boarding school.

-Malle's true story is a moving and utterly heart-rending tale of friendship and the loss of innocence in a boarding school in Nazi-occupied France.
+Based on a true story, this is a tale of friendship and the loss of innocence in a boarding school in Nazi-occupied France.

 Viewing 0 of 0 related items.